 Prime Video top 10 shows — here’s the 3 worth watching now

-Prime Video’s trending list is constantly shifting, making it a great place to start when you’re not sure what to stream.
-Whether it’s new originals or fan-favorite returning series, it usually highlights what people are watching most right now.
+Prime Video’s most-watched list is always changing, which makes it a handy starting point when you’re unsure what to watch next.
+From new releases to popular returning shows, it reflects what’s grabbing people’s attention right now.

-That said, not everything in the top 10 is worth squeezing into your already packed watchlist, especially if time is short.
-That’s why I’ve picked out the three shows that genuinely stand out this weekend.
+Of course, just because a series is trending doesn’t mean it’s worth your time, especially if your watchlist is already overflowing.
+That’s why I’ve narrowed it down to the three standout picks for this weekend.

-From a twist-filled mystery thriller to a high-octane action series starring Jensen Ackles that’s currently sitting at No. 1, plus an action-packed thriller led by Chris Pratt, these are the top titles worth your attention.
+Shows like “We Were Liars” and “The Better Sister” have had their well-deserved moment in the top 10, so now I’m shining the spotlight on some fresh titles.

 Best shows in the Prime Video top 10